Oscar Straus (politician): Return to Ambassador

+Later life

 In 1912, he ran unsuccessfully for Governor of New York on the Progressive and Independence League tickets.
 In 1915, he became chairman of the public service commission of New York State.
+He was elected to the American Philosophical Society in 1917.
+In 1919, he was a delegate representing the League to Enforce Peace at the Versailles Peace Conference.

 He was president of the American Jewish Historical Society.

 He is buried at Beth El Cemetery in Ridgewood, New York.